WakiMak/trentent.github.io-forked/_posts/2015-09-21-troubleshooting-citrix-desktop-service-the-citrix-desktop-service-is-starting-and-then-nothing.md

   - Citrix Desktop Service
   - XenDesktop
 ---
-I&#8217;m troubleshooting an issue with the Citrix Desktop Service on my home lab. Â I have a Citrix XenApp/XenDesktop 7.6 installation and I have setup a Server 2012 R2 box with the &#8220;/servervdi&#8221;. Â Upon reboot, I see the Registration State as Unregistered.
+I'm troubleshooting an issue with the Citrix Desktop Service on my home lab. Â I have a Citrix &/XenDesktop 7.6 installation and I have setup a Server 2012 R2 box with the "/servervdi". Â Upon reboot, I see the Registration State as Unregistered.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://2.bp.blogspot.com/-GafPMHiCaiA/VgBsjdy9PQI/AAAAAAAABH0/12XC6hpWQJ4/s1600/1.PNG"><img src="http://2.bp.blogspot.com/-GafPMHiCaiA/VgBsjdy9PQI/AAAAAAAABH0/12XC6hpWQJ4/s320/1.PNG" width="320" height="39" border="0" /></a>
 </div>

-Restarting the Citrix Desktop Service and checking the &#8216;Application&#8217; Log for &#8216;Citrix Desktop Service&#8217; yields only event ID 1028 &#8211; &#8220;The Citrix Desktop Service is starting.&#8221;
+Restarting the Citrix Desktop Service and checking the 'Application' Log for 'Citrix Desktop Service' yields only event ID 1028 - "The Citrix Desktop Service is starting."

-However, when I &#8216;Stop&#8217; the Citrix Desktop Service the Application event log gives up a few more details:
+However, when I 'Stop' the Citrix Desktop Service the Application event log gives up a few more details:

-<span style="font-family: Courier New, Courier, monospace; font-size: x-small;">Event ID 1003 &#8211; Citrix Desktop Service</span>
+<span style="font-family: Courier New, Courier, monospace; font-size: x-small;">Event ID 1003 - Citrix Desktop Service</span>
 <span style="font-family: Courier New, Courier, monospace; font-size: x-small;">The Citrix Desktop Service failed to initialize communication services required for interaction between this machine and delivery controllers.Â </span>

-<span style="font-family: Courier New, Courier, monospace; font-size: x-small;">If the problem persists please perform a &#8216;repair&#8217; install action or reinstall the Citrix Virtual Desktop Agent.
+<span style="font-family: Courier New, Courier, monospace; font-size: x-small;">If the problem persists please perform a 'repair' install action or reinstall the Citrix Virtual Desktop Agent.
 Refer to Citrix Knowledge Base article <a href="http://support.citrix.com/article/CTX119736">CTX119736 Â </a>for Â further information.Â </span>

 <span style="font-family: Courier New, Courier, monospace; font-size: x-small;">Error details:Â </span>
 <span style="font-family: Courier New, Courier, monospace; font-size: x-small;">Failed to start WCF services.
-Exception &#8216;Object reference not set to an instance of an object.&#8217; of type &#8216;System.NullReferenceException&#8217;</span>
+Exception 'Object reference not set to an instance of an object.' of type 'System.NullReferenceException'</span>

 Unfortunately, this CTX article gives little to no details on event 1003 and is more of a shotgun attempt at solving issues as opposed to a nice, precise, surgical solution.